jorge-cardoso/jorge-cardoso.github.io/index.md

 -----------------

 Our current research involves the development of the **next generation of AI-driven IT Operations tools and platforms**.
-This field in nowadays generally called [AIOps](https://pt.slideshare.net/JorgeCardoso4/mastering-aiops-with-deep-learning) (artificial intelligence for IT operations).
+This field is generally called [AIOps](https://pt.slideshare.net/JorgeCardoso4/mastering-aiops-with-deep-learning) (artificial intelligence for IT operations).
 In planet-scale deployments, the Operation and Maintenance (O&M) of cloud platforms cannot be done any longer manually or simply with off-the-shelf solutions.
 It requires self-developed automated systems, ideally exploiting the use of AI to provide tools for autonomous cloud operations.
-My research looks into how **deep learning**, **machine learning learning**, **distributed traces**, **graph analysis**, **time-series analysis** (sequence analysis), and **log analysis** can be used to effectively **detect and localize anomalous cloud infrastructure behaviors** during operations to reduce the workload of human operators.
+Our research looks into how **deep learning**, **machine learning**, **distributed traces**, **graph analysis**, **time-series analysis** (sequence analysis), and **log analysis** can be used to effectively **detect and localize anomalous cloud infrastructure behaviours** during operations to reduce the workload of human operators.
 These techniques are typically applied to Big Data coming from microservice [observability data](https://www.mstakx.com/wp-content/uploads/2018/09/A-Practical-Observability-Primer-1.pdf).

-They are applied to create new and innovative systems for:
+We create new and innovative systems for:

 + AI-driven Cloud Operations
-+ Fault prevention, prediction, detection, localization, and recovery.
++ Fault prevention, prediction, detection, localization, and recovery
 + Planet-scale monitoring of distributed systems
 + Applied machine learning for predictive software maintenance
-+ Natural Language Processing for systems’ behaviour analysis.
++ Natural Language Processing for systems’ behaviour analysis

 We are currently developing the iForesight system which is being used to evaluate this new O&M approach.
-[iForesight 3.0](/projects/iforesight) is the result of more than 2 years of research with the goal to provide an intelligent new tool aimed at [SRE](https://en.wikipedia.org/wiki/Site_Reliability_Engineering) cloud maintenance teams.
+[iForesight 5.0](/projects/iforesight) is the result of more than 3 years of R&D with the goal to provide an intelligent new tool aimed at [SRE](https://en.wikipedia.org/wiki/Site_Reliability_Engineering) cloud maintenance teams.
 It enables them to quickly detect, localize and predict anomalies thanks to the use of artificial intelligence when